TMTM

 Overall rating:3.5/5

-While the brand of boba teas that Costco carries isn't the cheapest, the pack comes with three flavors: taro, brown sugar, and matcha.
-After trying all three with friends, we agreed the brown sugar is the best.
-That being said, all three teas aren't overly sweet and actually taste pretty good.
+While the brand of boba teas that Costco carries isn't the cheapest, the pack comes with three tapioca varieties.
+Flavors include: taro, brown sugar, and matcha green tea.
+After trying all three with friends, we agreed that the brown sugar boba is the best.
+That being said, all three tea flavors aren't overly sweet and actually taste pretty good.
 The downside was the consistency of the tapioca pearls.
-After following the instructions on the package and microwaving the packets for 45 seconds, the boba still were rock-hard, hence the 1.5-star deduction.
+After following the instructions on the package and microwaving the packets for 45 seconds, the boba were still rock-hard, hence the 1.5-star deduction.
 Sorry, Costco!

 Costco Variety Instant Boba PackPhoto credit: Cheapism